Terrie Hall

 Terrie Linn McNutt Hall (July 19, 1960 – September 16, 2013) was an American anti-smoking and anti-tobacco advocate.
-She was a survivor of ten cancer diagnoses, undergoing 48 radiation treatments, and nearly a year's worth of chemotherapy, before and after undergoing a laryngectomy in 2001.
+She was a survivor of ten cancer diagnoses, undergoing 48 radiation treatments, and nearly a year's worth of chemotherapy, before and after undergoing a laryngectomy in 2001 at the age of 40.
 She was well known for starring in one of the ads of CDC's smoking ad campaign, as well as traveling across America to educate youth and adults about the consequences of tobacco use.
-By her 11th cancer diagnosis, Hall died at the age of 53.
+Hall died at the age of 53 following her 11th cancer diagnosis.

 Personal life

 Born in Mount Clemens, Michigan on July 19, 1960, Hall moved to Davidson County, North Carolina in 1973 and later to Welcome, North Carolina in the late 1980s.
 She was divorced with one daughter in her thirties, Dana, and had three grandchildren.
 She considered her grandson Jeffery (born 2001/02) to be "the light of [her] life."
 In 2005, Dana resided in Virginia, and shortly before Terrie died in 2013, lived in Lexington, North Carolina.
-Terrie's mother died in August 2000.
-Hall's hobbies were "trouble-shooting" and playing the computer during her free time; she also did school presentations with teenagers.
+Terrie's mother died in August 2001, when she was 41 years old.
+Hall's hobbies were "trouble-shooting" and playing on the computer during her free time; she also did school presentations with teenagers.
 She enjoyed bowling, reading Danielle Steel books, Mountain Dew, spending time with her grandson, and people-watching.
 She helped her family-owned muffler and sales business.